Linaro/lava/doc/v2/installing_on_debian.rst

 details of when new releases are made.
 Backports will be available about a week after the initial release.

-Updates for LAVA on Debian Stretch will be uploaded to `stretch-backports <http://backports.debian.org/>`_ once this becomes available.
+Updates for LAVA on Debian Stretch will be uploaded to `the stretch-backports suite <http://backports.debian.org/>`_ once this becomes available.

 Create an apt source for backports, either by editing ``/etc/apt/sources.list`` or adding a file with a ``.list`` suffix into ``/etc/apt/sources.list.d/``.